spgdevops24/python-app-eks-terraform/README.md

 - **backend_key:** (string) The key (path) in the S3 bucket for the Terraform state file.
 - **backend_dynamodb_table:** (string) The DynamoDB table name for Terraform state locking.

-> **Note:** In the final version, the `backend.tf` was updated to hardcode the backend configuration, so these variables may no longer apply directly to `backend.tf`.
-They might still be useful if you’re modifying the setup script to dynamically create these resources.
+> **Note:** Since Terraform don't support use of variables in the backend resource, the `backend.tf` was updated to hardcode the backend configuration, so alway remember to update backend manually per requirement se.

 ## Outputs
 After a successful apply, Terraform will output: